GiorgosAlexakis/eluvio_gensim/README.md

-Eluvio challenge ,unsupervised clustering with gensim.Open the notebook in collab to see the visualization.
+Eluvio challenge ,unsupervised clustering with gensim.Open the notebooks in collab to see the visualizations properly.